CodectiveOrg/roadmap-challenge-shopping-cart/README.md

-# Roadmap Quiz: 🛒 Vanilla Shopping Cart 🛒
+# Roadmap Challenge: 🛒 Shopping Cart 🛒

 ## What is this project?